 Modelo 100

-If you are married and make a joint declaration, you have an allowance of €3,400.
-You will only pay tax for any earnings above €5,500 during the fiscal year.
-As a general rule, the option for joint filing is a good one for those couples where one of the spouses doesn’t receive any remuneration (or receives a very low one that doesn’t go above the €3,500 joint declaration allowance).
+If you are married and file jointly, you benefit from an allowance of €3,400.
+You will only pay tax on earnings above €5,500 during the fiscal year.
+As a general rule, joint filing is advantageous when one spouse earns little or nothing.

 Modelo 720

-- Securities, rights, insurance and life or temporary annuities.
+- Securities, rights, insurance, and life or temporary annuities.

 ETE Form